debenol1/covercard/README.md

 	20:54:57.312 [main] DEBUG ch.framsteg.io.ccid.covercard.Launcher - [1] terminals found
 	20:54:57.312 [main] DEBUG ch.framsteg.io.ccid.covercard.Launcher - ACS ACR39U ICC Reader 00 00

 Insert an insurance card into the terminal, you should see the card number in the active Window.
+You can check the log file:

+	cat /DESTINATION_FOLDER/logs/application-yyyymmdd.log

-Press Ctrl C to stop the CCID Controler.
-Now we need to create the startup script
+Now press Ctrl/C to stop the CCID Controler.
+Now the CCID Controller can be started manually.
+Now we need the create the startup script

+> [!NOTE]
+> If you can't start the io.ccid.covercard-0.0.1-SNAPSHOT-jar-with-dependencies.jar fix it before continuing

 ## Create CCID startup script
 Create a file under /DESTINATION_FOLDER/ccid by running the following command: